usb-c/STUSB4500/README.md

 * __USB Spec:__ USB Type-C v1.2 , USB PD v2.0 & v3.0

 ## Presentation
-The STUSB4500 is a USB power delivery controller that addresses sink devices.
-It implements a proprietary algorithm to allow the negotiation of a power delivery contract with a source without MCU support (auto-run mode).
-PDO profiles are configured in an integrated non-volatile memory. <br/>
+The STUSB4500 is a USB Power Delivery controller (USB PD) that addresses sink devices.
+It implements a proprietary algorithm to allow the negotiation of a power delivery contract with a USB PD source without MCU support (auto-run mode).
+PDO profiles are configured in an integrated non-volatile memory (NVM). <br/>

 The device supports dead battery mode and is suited for sink devices powered from dead battery state and requiring high power charging profile to be fully operational. <br/>

 Thanks to its 20 V technology, it implements high voltage features to protect the CC pins against short-circuits to VBUS up to 22 V and to support high voltage on the VBUS pins directly connected to the VBUS power path up to 28 V. <br/>

 ## Key Features
-* Auto-run Type-C™ and USB PD sink controller
+* Auto-run USB Type-C™ and USB PD sink controller
 * Dead battery mode support
 * Up to 3 sink PDO configurable profiles
 * Dual high power charging path support